 Their exceptionality has colored some great moments, from “relaxing” family outings to Christmas card photo sessions (in 2008 AND 2012, because we didn’t learn our lesson the first time).
 But through the process of mothering three of these exceptional gifts, I’ve learned a few hard, sweet truths:

 They are called Twice Exceptional for a reason

 They’re gifted.
 But so what?
-It’s their vulnerabilities that help us see life more clearly: its fears and its joys, its complications and it’s triumphs.
-Their victories are made all the more sweet because of the challenges they face to get there.
+It’s their vulnerabilities that help us see life more clearly: its fears and its joys, its complications and its triumphs.
+Their victories are made all the sweeter because of the challenges they face to get there.

 Our kids are quirky.
 What child isn’t?

 It’s an issue for 2E parents because the breakdown is so violent and public.
 But if we give everyone else the benefit of the doubt, why can’t we do the same for ourselves?
 Our experience teaches that every parent fights a battle we know nothing about.
 Honestly, the same courtesy extends in our direction.
 We need to be ready to accept that.